 At the request of a good friend, I am adding a post on the best rooftop dining.
 With great weather most of the year and stunning views, San Miguel is a perfect spot for rooftop dining.
 Also with the impact of the COVID-19 in 2020 and 2021, rooftop dining has become even more important.
 My top recommendations include:

 Casa Nostra: Opened in February, 2018, this is a wonderful addition to the dining scene for Mediterranean cuisine.
 It is located at Terraplen #8, south of the Jardin and north of Parque Juarez.
 It has a small indoor dining room, but has two outdoor terraces upstairs.
 The top terrace is perfect for views of the sunsets over the distant mountains, the flowering jacaranda trees in the spring and of the churches of San Miguel.
-I was very impressed with the passion of chef/owner Marco Massarotti and the wonderful menu he has created.
+I am always very impressed with the passion of chef/owner Marco Massarotti and the wonderful menu he has created.
 It features a large number of tapas, salads, risottos and pastas plus entrees of fish, chicken and veal.
 In the colder months, you might enjoy cheese fondue, raclette and chocolate fondue for dessert.
 There is also an extensive menu of cocktails and wines.
-I loved the pistachio crusted tuna, the salmon with mango cilantro sauce and their ravioli specials.
+I love the pistachio crusted tuna, the salmon with mango cilantro sauce and their ravioli specials.
 I always look forward to going back for for another great experience.